nick-jhlee/logistic_bandit/README.md

 Single experiments (one algorithm for one environment) can be run via `scripts/run_example.py`.
 The script instantiate the algorithm and environment indicated in the file `scripts/configs/example_config.py` and plots the regret.

 ## Reproducing the experiments
-The results in the paper can be obtained via `scripts/run_all.py`.
+The results in the paper can be obtained via `scripts/run_all.py`, with the pre-generated configs.
 This script runs experiments for any config file in `scripts/configs/generated_configs/` and stores the result in `scripts/logs/`.

 ## Plot results